borzari/CMSSW_SPRACE_2018/README.md

 # Introduction
-In this branch i'll include some commands really importants in Linux, SSH, Vi or Vim and Github.
+In this branch i included some commands importants in Linux, SSH, Vi or Vim and Github.

 ## Linux
 Linux is an operating system.
 An operating system is software that manages all of the hardware resources associated with your desktop or laptop.
 To put it simply – the operating system manages the communication between your software and your hardware.